 World peace within our lifetimes is a worthy goal, yet there’s no one directly calling for it.

 We can change that.

 We do too.
-But America is falling apart before our eyes.
+But America and other countries are falling apart before our eyes.

 And our government has been failing since long before our current president took office.

 Police routinely get away with shooting people in the streets.

 Despite clear public consensus, congress can’t pass federal laws requiring background checks for guns, reforming our immigration laws, or addressing climate change.
 President Obama, originally elected with a clear mandate and concurrent majorities in both houses of congress, was only able to advance a fraction of his agenda.

 In the Senate, 27 states containing less than one-fifth of our population enjoy triple the voting power of the 9 states where a majority of us live.
 In the House, gerrymandered districts enable Representatives to choose their voters, turning the whole concept of democracy on its head.
 Almost every incumbent is re-elected, although just 10-20% approve of the job Congress is doing.
 The U.S. Supreme Court is transparently corrupt.